Temporal artery inflammation symptoms treatment. What is temporal arteritis. Description of inflammation of the temporal artery

 • infectious agents, mostly hepatitis, influenza and herpes viruses;

-This is dictated by the fact that Hbs-antigen and antibodies to it were found in 33% of patients.
-The fact that many patients have HLA genes B14, A10, B8 speaks for predisposition.
+This is dictated by the fact that 33% of patients had Hbs antigen and antibodies to it.
+The predisposition is evidenced by the fact that many patients have the HLA genes B14, A10, B8.

-The following video will tell you about what temporal arteritis is terrible for:
+The following video will tell you why temporal arteritis is terrible:

 Symptoms of Horton's disease

-In the early stages, temporal arteritis may not have symptoms.
-On the other hand, if the patient had previously suffered an infectious disease, temporal arteritis may have an acute onset, due to reduced immunity.
+In the early stages, temporal arteritis may have no symptoms.
+On the other hand, if the patient has previously suffered an infectious disease, temporal arteritis may have an acute onset, which is due to reduced immunity.

-Initially, the disease has symptoms of SARS: fever, pain in the head, fatigue.
-Later, weight loss is added to them up to anorexia, myalgia and arthralgia, as well as insomnia.
+Initially, the disease has symptoms of ARVI: fever, pain in the head, fatigue.
+Later, weight loss up to anorexia, myalgia and arthralgia, as well as insomnia are added to them.

-With the development of Horton's disease acquires vascular symptoms.
+As Horton's disease progresses, it acquires vascular symptoms.
 For example:

 1. increased density of the temporal arteries;